ricebci/elec384/README.md

 ---

+## Announcement

+There will be no class on Tuesday, 09/02/2025.
+Video recordings and slides are shared on Canvas, and you can email course instructor for the materials if needed.

+---

 ## Summary
 Biomedical signals representing physiological processes help advance scientific understanding of the human body as well as enable translational/therapeutic applications.
 This course will introduce signal processing and machine learning methods for analyzing biomedical time series.